-While there will be discrete English lessons each day, literacy skills (in particular speaking, listening and writing) will be used and developed in every curriculum area through the International Primary Curriculum.
+While there will be discrete English lessons each day, literacy skills (in particular speaking, listening and writing) will be used and developed in every curriculum area.

 At RAPS, phonics is taught via the ‘Read Write Inc’ programme (also known as 'RWI').
 This consistent, rigorous and dynamic literacy programme aims to teach every child to read by the age of six.
 Using synthetic phonics, children quickly learn to blend letter sounds together following a fun and effective programme.

 The RWI programme has been proven to be a very successful method of teaching children to read and write using phonics.
 Evidence of this can be found in the Ofsted Report: ‘Reading by six: how the best schools do it.’

 All children in Reception and KS1 follow the RWI programme and are placed into the appropriate groups following regular assessments.
 In their groups, children work through the programme, learning phonics and recording into their RWI workbooks.
 KS1 use RWI as their reading scheme.
 The programme can also be followed by older children, who may need to catch up or plug any gaps in their learning.